eclipse-tractusx/traceability-foss/docs/concept/#435-display-aspect-models-connected-to-twin-generic/#435-display-aspect-models-connected-to-twin-generic.md

 - [ ] Display of digital twin connected semantic models payload as tree view in Trace-X FE
 - [ ] Semantic Model is displayed with version of semantic model
 - [ ] Line numbering for raw and tree viewer
+- [ ] API endpoints response bodies are extended with required attributes version and payload for Semantic Model Detail View Panel

 # NFR
 - [ ] Panel with consistent UUX according to C-X Style Guide